ludwig-ai/ludwig-docs/docs/configuration/model_type.md

     Selecting the `gbm` model type introduces the following limitations:

+    - dataset larger than 1GB are not supported
     - only binary, category, and number features are supported
     - only a single output feature is supported
     - the `combiner` section is ignored